Act Now to Improve Your Life

-Next I will offer some tips that help me be more productive and get something done from time to time.
+Next I will offer some tips, that help me be more productive and get some things done from time to time.

 The Willpower SolutionEliminate bad habits: procrastination, sugar addiction, self-defeating thoughts, credit card spending, nail biting, complaining, binge eating, and many more.
 Learn the one mindset secret that will help you master your self-control so you can create a better future for yourself.

 First, understand the reason why you have to do the task at all:

 - Write a blog post to get more visibility,

 - start a business to achieve financial freedom,

 - learn Chinese to do business on the most populous market in the world.

 - or whatever else you want to accomplish.